 Water, Sewer & Storm Utilities

 The Union Grove Water, Sewer and Storm Water Utilities are self-financing enterprises owned by the Village of Union Grove and regulated by the Public Service Commission of Wisconsin, the EPA and the Wisconsin Department of Natural Resources.
-Day-to-day operation of the utilities are carried out by four utility operators, managed by the Director of Public Works with oversight from the Water, Wastewater, Storm Water and Streets Committee and Village Administrator.
+Day-to-day operations of the utilities are carried out by four utility operators, managed by the Director of Public Works with oversight from the Water, Wastewater, Storm Water and Streets Committee and Village Administrator.

 Utility bill payments are accepted using any of the following methods:

-- Pay online by debit/credit card or e-check (processing fee applies)
+- Pay online by debit/credit card or e-check.

 - Mail a check or money order to Village of Union Grove, 925 15th Ave., Union Grove, WI 53182.